naobservatory/p2ra/model.md

 Finally, we currently do not do any evaluation of model fit or sensitivity to prior assumptions.
 We will develop a workflow to check that the model is appropriate for the data and to improve it if not.
+This will include steps like examining the mixing of the Markov chains during the HMC runs and comparing the posterior predictive distributions of read counts to the observed counts.